The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 No matter what specialization you decide to choose in data science, there are some big ways that your service will make you a hot prospect in the job market.
 It’s not just your data science training.
 Military training in general builds character traits and values that all employers swoon over:

-With the qualities that you absorbed and the skills that you were trained in, you will have all the fundamental assets it takes to become a great data scientist.
-And with the educational benefits you earned, you’ll have the tools to get the university degree you need to get hired.
+With the qualities that you absorbed and the skills that you were trained in, you will have the fundamental assets it takes to get the job done.
+And with the educational benefits you earned, you’ll have the resources to get the university degree you need to be a competitive job candidate.

 2021 US Bureau of Labor Statistics salary and job growth figures for Data Scientists and Computer and Information Research Scientists reflect national data not school-specific information.
 Conditions in your area may vary.
 Salary and job growth data accessed in July 2022.